bachmma1/docker-rerutorrent/README.md

 &nbsp;
 ## Application Setup

-Webui can be found at `<your-ip>:80` , configuration files for rtorrent are in /config/rtorrent, php in config/php and for the webui in /config/rutorrent/settings.

-`Settings, changed by the user through the "Settings" panel in ruTorrent, are valid until rtorrent restart.
-After which all settings will be set according to the rtorrent config file (/config/rtorrent/rtorrent.rc),this is a limitation of the actual apps themselves.`

-`** It should also be noted that this container when run will create subfolders ,completed, incoming and watched in the /downloads volume.**`
+`** It should be noted that this container when run will create subfolders ,completed, incoming and watched in the /downloads volume.**`

-** The Port Assignments and configuration folder structure has been changed from the previous ubuntu based versions of this container and we recommend a clean install **

 ### rTorrent